Patrick's Day (film): Plot

-Patrick is a 26-year-old schizophrenic young man, who goes missing in the middle of the St. Patrick's Day festivities in Dublin, much to the alarm of his English mother Maura.
+Patrick is a 26-year-old man, with a diagnosis of schizophrenia, who goes missing in the middle of the St. Patrick's Day festivities in Dublin, much to the alarm of his English mother Maura.
 Unbeknownst to her, Patrick was riding the ferris wheel, and returned later to the hotel room to discover his mom was not there.
 He sat outside on the front steps of the lobby smoking a cigarette, and is approached by Karen, a depressed and suicidal flight attendant.
 She buys Patrick several drinks and after some flirting, she kisses him.
 Patrick tells her "I'm schizophrenic", to which Karen replies "Aren't we all?"; subsequently, the two have sex and share a connection.
 Meanwhile, Maura is attempting to persuade the police to search for her son, but the inspector, John Freeman, prefers to impart his comedy routine upon her instead.

 Maura eventually returns to the hotel and falls asleep.
 Patrick sneaks back in to wash-up, but awakes his infuriated mother who demands answers.
 Upon learning them, she pounds on Karen's door and the two have a verbal spat.
 Maura eventually returns Patrick to his group home for special needs people and insists that he forget all about her.
 However, after being bullied and having his hand sprained, Patrick flees the home.
 A stray dog begins following him after sleeping by him, and the two eventually bond.
 A café owner, whose son is also schizophrenic, feeds both Patrick and the dog as he telephones Karen to inform him, per Patrick's request.